-Figure 3: Flow and mainstream visualization used to evaluate the simulation
+Figure 3: Flow and mainstream visualization used to evaluate the simulation environment.

-The evaluation of the simulation result enables the construction of an initial pedestrian behavioural map, which reflects the predicted pedestrian behaviour in the investigated environment.
 However, as the simulation input is based on purely static information (the floor plan) the simulation is not able to take into account dynamic aspects such as temporary obstacles like chairs or tables, for example.
 For this reason, the simulation input information is extended by incorporating movement data obtained from two complementary tracking approaches, the first one based on image sequence analysis and the second one based on inertial measurement-based tracking.